BrittneyOleniacz/Sorting_Alien_Sightings/README.md

 ## Background
-WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and the details of sightings have been collected from eye-witness reports.
-This information must be made available online for the world to see as proof of alien life.
+The extra-terrestrial has come to Earth and the details of sightings have been collected from eye-witness reports.

-PROBELM: Our collection is too large to search through manually and the most dedicated followers are complaining that they are having trouble locating specific reports.
+## Objective

-SOLUTION: Write code that will create a table dynamically based using the provided [data](StarterCode/static/js/data.js) of alien sightings.
+Write code that will create a table dynamically based using data records of alien sightings.
 Provide users the option to filter the table data for specific values using JavaScript, HTML, and CSS, and D3.js.

 ## Tasks
 ### Automatic Table and Date Search